 In the chart I have also made a second version of this chart where I included the projections for the 21st century.
 The UN – which has a very good track record for its past demographic projections – expects global fertility to fall further in most countries so that the global fertility rate rate will be just below 2 children per woman by the end of the century.

 # World population by level of fertility over time, 1950-2010

-The following map shows the total fertility rate around the world.
+The map shows the total fertility rate from the 1950s to 2015.
 Press play to see how fertility changed since the 1950s.

 # Total Fertility Rate around the world over the last two centuries

-The following chart shows the Total Fertility Rate dataset published by Gapminder.org.
-It includes estimates for all countries over the last 200 years: Add any country to the chart by clicking ‘+ Add Country’.
+The following map shows the Total Fertility Rate dataset published by Gapminder.org.
+It includes estimates for all countries over the last 200 years and includes projections from the UN until the end of the century.